raw-labs/squirro-sales/sales-enablement-guide.md

 - **C-RAF Compliance**: Working with banks to meet HKMA's Cyber Resilience Assessment Framework; enables natural language queries like "Which banks need help with baseline cyber maturity?" or "Show compliance gaps across institutions"; represents a generic compliance use case applicable globally.

 ### Demo Deployments
-- **Swiss Business Registry**: A "clone" of the UAE Business Registry demo using public Swiss data.
+- **Swiss Business Registry**: A "clone" of the UAE Business Registry project but using public Swiss data.

 ### Active MXCP Deployments Today
 MXCP is not just a concept - it's actively deployed and serving real cases: